vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/is-a-design-system-right-for-your-team.md

 **Adapting a System
 _What we mean_**

 Starting with an open-source system as a foundation, but building custom translation layers for things like themes or domain-specific components.
-For example: KesselRun UI (KRUI), which is a set of branded themes built on a [Material UI](https://mui.com/') foundation.
+For example: Layering a set of branded themes built on a [Material UI](https://mui.com/') foundation.

 {{< table "table" >}}
 | Pros | Cons |